cs50nestm/cs50labs/variables/README.md

 In math class, we know this can never be true!
 How can age equal itself plus one?

 But if we remember that the `=` represents assignment, and not equality, we can read this as: evaluate the result of adding one to the value stored in `age`, then reassign this new value to `age`.

-Keep in mind when we write a statement like this, we must have already assigned an intial value to `age`.
+Keep in mind when we write a statement like this, we must have already assigned an initial value to `age`.
 In other words:

 ```c
 int age;
 age = age + 1;
 ```

 will generate an error, because `age` is declared, but not have a value when we try to add one to it.

 Instead, we'll assign a starting value to `age` and then increase it by one: